iconclass/server/src/help/basics.md

 #### Bracketed text
 Bracketed text is a feature that enables the user to break away from the hierarchy of alphanumeric notations.
 At certain points in the hierarchy the user is invited, by the phrase: __"with NAME"__ (or an equivalent expression), to add a species name, a proper name, a number, or a combination of these in parentheses to the end of a notation.
-Thus a non-hierarchical platform is created within the hierarchy.
+Thus a non-hierarchical - alphabetical and/or numerical - listing is created within the hierarchy.

 Example from division 2 of the Iconclass system: